-The following text is based on II.4.1/G.663 and it is reproduced here for the benefit of the reader.
-It is well known that optical components and subsystems are more or less sensitive to the polarization state of the optical signal.
+The following text is based on clause II.4.1 of [ITU-T G.663] and it is reproduced here for the benefit of the reader.
+It is well-known that optical components and subsystems are more or less sensitive to the polarization state of the optical signal.
 These polarization effects can be separated in 3 parts:

-- the PMD: Polarization Mode Dispersion;
+- the PMD: polarization mode dispersion;

-- the PDL: Polarization Dependent Loss;
+- the PDL: polarization dependent loss;

-- the PDG: Polarization Dependent Gain.
+- the PDG: polarization dependent gain.

-They are described in detail in ITU-T Recs G.663, G.671, G.650.2 and in IEC 61282-3.
+They are described in detail in [ITU-T G.663], [ITU-T G.671], [ITU-T G.650.2] and [IEC/TR 61282-3].